Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-stop-validating.md

 - Purge validator session keys
 - Unbond your tokens

-These can all be done with [AXIACoinJS Apps](https://axiasolar.js.org/apps) interface or with extrinsics.
+These can all be done with [AXIAJS Apps](https://AXIA.js.org/apps) interface or with extrinsics.

 ## Chill Validator